otrv4/otrv4/otrv4.md

     User-specified secret
       The input string given by the user at runtime.

-Then the SHA3-256 hash of the above is taken, and the digest becomes the actual secret (x or y) to be used in SMP.
+Then the HashToScalar() of the above becomes the actual secret (x or y) to be used in SMP.
 The additional fields insure that not only do both parties know the same secret input string, but no man-in-the-middle is capable of reading their communication either.

 ### The SMP state machine